Analysis Methodology

 Strategy Classification#

-A rule-based system that classifies each trader into one of six strategy types based on observable on-chain behavior.
-No AI or machine learning — just transparent thresholds.
+A rule-based system that classifies each trader into one of six strategy types based on observable on-chain behavior and transparent thresholds.

 Strategy Types#